Wayne Mueller, Chief

 JoJo Heselmeyer, Senior Manager Regulatory Oversight Service (ROS)

-JoJo is the Senior Manager responsible for the compliance and enforcement activities of the Regulatory Services Division.
+JoJo is the Senior Manager responsible for the inspection and investigation activities of the Regulatory Services Division.
 JoJo is a passionate public servant, grounded in her belief that appropriate regulations promote health and safety and, therefore, contribute directly to saving the lives of Texans.

 JoJo served as the Vehicle Safety Inspection (VSI) chairman for the American Association of Motor Vehicle Administrators (AAMVA) in 2007, 2008 and 2009.
-In 1999, JoJo received a Director's Citation Award for implementing the State Inspection Database System (SIDS) and played a key role in the development and implementation of the Texas Automated Vehicle Inspection System (TAVIS).
+In 1999, JoJo received a Director's Citation Award for implementing the State Inspection Database System (SIDS) and played a key role in the development and implementation of the state's first automated safety inspection program system.

-JoJo's strong leadership skills and expertise in process improvement provides the driving force behind RSD's lean, efficient initiative moving forward.
+JoJo's strong leadership skills and expertise in process improvement provides the driving force behind RSD's lean, efficient, nimble & scalable (LENS) initiative.

 Christopher Sims, Senior Manager Licensing & Registration Service (LRS)